U.S. oil prices hit highest since mid-2015 on surprise output drop

 A YEAR OF CUTS

-In international markets, China has issued crude oil import quotas totaling 121.32 million tonnes for 44 companies in its first batch of allowances for 2018.
+In international markets, China has issued crude oil import quotas totalling 121.32 million tonnes for 44 companies in its first batch of allowances for 2018.

 Based on total expected quotas, China's imports - which at around 8.5 million bpd are already the world's biggest - are expected to hit another record in 2018 as new refining capacity is brought online and Beijing allows more independent refiners to import crude.

-Pipeline outages in Libya and the North Sea have also been supporting oil prices, although both these disruptions are expected to be resolved by early January.
+Pipeline outages in Libya and the North Sea have also supported oil prices, although both disruptions are expected to be resolved by early January.

-Consultancy JBC Energy said the Libyan pipeline outages had "no major impact on exports".
+The Forties pipeline was already pumping close to normal levels, trading sources said on Friday.